wellbyt3/audit-process/README.md

 **Here are those reminders**:
 1. "Slow is smooth, smooth is fast."
 Don't ever rush.
 2. There's a difference between **_knowing of_** something versus **_understanding_** it.
 Be intellectually honest with yourself.
 3. Do NOT start a contest midway through unless you're 100% certain you'll be able to finish early.
+You never want to feel rushed.
 6. Treat yourself like a professional athlete during contests.
 Consistent bedtime, eat clean, workout, etc.
 7. Too much caffeine in the AM hurts producitvity.
 That second cup is not worth it.
 8. Creativity usually comes during idle time.
 Build idle time into each audit day.
+9. Don't try to do too much in your head.
+When things get complicated, rely on your tools (e.g. paper + pen, Foundry, spreadsheets, notes, etc.).

 ### 2. Get Organized 📁
 Spending 10 minutes to get organized at the start of an audit, saves many future hours.